-Based on an assumed initial offering price of \$15.00 per share, our net proceeds from this offering are estimated to be \$135.4 million, or approximately \$156.3 million if the underwriters' over-allotment option is exercised in full, after deducting estimated underwriting discounts and commissions and other offering expenses payable by us.
-We intend to use the net proceeds from this offering to repay indebtedness outstanding under our credit facility and our senior subordinated notes.
-We will use the remaining proceeds, if any, for working capital and general corporate purposes.
+Our net proceeds from this offering are estimated to be \$153.2 million, or approximately \$176.9 million if the underwriters' over-allotment option is exercised in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering to repay all outstanding indebtedness under our credit facility and our senior subordinated notes.
+We will use the remaining proceeds for working capital and general corporate purposes.